0x416c616e/todolistapp/README.md

 This will use CRUD, meaning Create, Read, Update, and Delete.
 You can add new items to the list, view items on the list, update/edit items (such as changing priority or the description), and removing items once you've finished them.

 The app is web-based, and consists of a front-end that uses HTML and CSS, and a back-end consisting of a LAMP server running PHP code and connecting to a MySQL database.

-Currently, the app does not have user authentication.
-This will be added later.
-But for now, it's local-only.

 ## How to use it

 Put todolist.php in your htdocs folder on a LAMP server.

+Use it like this:

+localhost/todolistapp/todolist.php?auth=password

 Things this app still needs to get finished: